-Similar to a clearance sale, but held as a Facebook event.
+Similar to a clearance sale, but held as an event on social media.
 I’m sure you’ve seen these types of thing before?

 How it works is: the business owner posts photos and details of the product with a generous low-price offer, and the first person to comment ‘BUY’ gets the deal.

 #3.
-Do a Facebook Live video to demonstrate a product
+Do a live video to demonstrate a product

-Facebook Live videos get fantastic organic reach at the moment, so take advantage of that to show your audience a product in detail.
+Live videos on social media get fantastic organic reach at the moment, so take advantage of that to show your audience a product in detail.